isiddey/gst-calc/README.md

 How to run
 -----------
-Since Concurrently package is being used simple execute the following command.
+Since Concurrently Package (https://www.npmjs.com/package/concurrently) is being used simply execute the following command.

 - npm start